The House – An Excerpt from my Novel

 The house unchanged was just as she’d remembered.
-To see the house was good, unlike the town it had always been a haven.
-It was a place of freedom and free expression, a place of learning and safe keeping, for hiding, for biding time, for secrets.
+To see the house was good, it had always been a haven.
+It was a place of freedom, of learning, and safe keeping.
+A place for hiding, for biding time, for secrets.

-It gave an impression of being in the sky.
-Even standing beside it to look at it was to look up.
-It held its back to the mountain as if set into its walls and standing at the front door you could see the town about ten steep miles down a sweep of green and fields, of dark forests and golden whin.
-As a child she’d often thought to fall and her aunt borrowing and changing words from Tennyson as she went would laugh and say…
+It held its back to the mountain as if set into its walls, and standing at the front door you could see the twinkling lights of town, about ten miles down a sweep of clotted fields.
+As a child she thought the house was in the sky, and her aunt, borrowing from Tennyson would say…

 ‘She clasps the crag with crooked hands; Close to the sun in lonely lands, ring’d with the azure world, she stands.
 The wrinkled road beneath her crawls; she watches from her mountain walls, And like a thunderbolt she falls.’

-Over the years subsequent generations had added new parts, new extensions.
-Life was hard here.
-They always had to think survival, self sufficiency and protection but inside the cornucopia of rooms large and small offered many warm comforts and surprising delights.
+Life was hard here, but inside unfolded many warm comforts and surprising delights.
 It had to serve many purposes beyond that of a normal house.
-For generations it had kept people safe within its walls while keeping dangers out…
+For generations it had kept its people safe within its walls, while keeping dangers out…

 This is an excerpt from the first draft of my first novel, not yet published.
 I hope you liked it.
 Keep up to date with my progress here on the blog.
 I love to hear your thoughts so feel free to comment.
 Thanks for reading 🙂